Zaragoza: Football

 Zaragoza's main football team, Real Zaragoza, plays in the Segunda División.
 Founded on 18 March 1932, its home games are played at La Romareda, which seats 34,596 spectators.
 The club has spent the majority of its history in La Liga.
 One of the most remarkable events in the team's recent history is the winning of the former UEFA Cup Winners' Cup in 1995.
 The team has also won the Spanish National Cup, Copa del Rey, six times: 1965, 1966, 1986, 1994, 2001 and 2004 and an Inter-Cities Fairs Cup (1964).
 A government survey in 2007 found that 2.7% of the Spanish population support the club, making them the seventh-most supported in the country.

 Zaragoza's second football team is CD Ebro.
 Founded in 1942, it plays in Segunda División B – Group 2, holding home games at Campo Municipal de Fútbol La Almozara, which has a capacity of 1,000 seats.

-Zaragoza CFF is a Spanish women's football team from Zaragoza playing in Primera División Femenina.
+Zaragoza CFF is a Spanish women's football team from Zaragoza playing in Segunda Federación Femenina, that once played in the top división.

 Zaragoza was one of the Spanish cities which hosted the FIFA World Cup 1982.
 Three matches were played at La Romareda.

+Its current stadium (La Romareda) will be demolished and a new one will be built, as Zaragoza is expected to be one of the eleven Spanish cities to host the FIFA World Cup 2030.

 Basketball

-The main basketball team, Basket Zaragoza, known as Tecnyconta Zaragoza for sponsorship reasons, plays in the Liga ACB.
-They play their home games at the Pabellón Principe Felipe with a capacity of 10,744.
+The main basketball team, Basket Zaragoza, known as Casademont Zaragoza for sponsorship reasons, plays in the Liga ACB.
+The Basket Zaragoza women's team also plays at the highest level in Spain, being the current finalist of the Liga Femenina Endesa.
+They play their home games at the Pabellón Príncipe Felipe with a capacity of 10,744.
+This pavilion will be the final venue for EuroLeague Women from 2025 to 2027.

 Stadium Casablanca, a.k.a.
 Mann Filter for sponsorship reasons, is the Spanish women's basketball club from Zaragoza that plays in the Primera Division.